rovitotv/DigitalFreedomWithRaspberryPI/maintenance.md

 A regular schedule for backing up your Raspberry Pi will insure that if hardware failure or hacking occurs then your precious data can be recovered.
 Based on my personal experience data needs to be in multiple locations because hardware failure in two computers at the same time is highly unlikely.
+The Raspberry Pi uses a SD flash card which are volatile and will deteriorate over time.
+Some people have setup the Raspberry Pi to boot off of a external hard disk or USB thumb drive to minimize wear and tear on the SD flash card, but I have found that setup complicated so my solution is to perform backups often.

 ### Backup WordPress